Bachelor of Arts in Biology

 This sample curriculum includes a minor (Option I) in Chemistry.
 There are lots of variations of this curriculum.
 By default, all biology majors receive a concentration in Physical Science.
 For graduation, a student must direct their additional general education coursework to complete either a minor (the usual is Chemistry) or two additional concentrations.

-Be sure to consult the MSU catalog to ensure that courses you take belong to the General Education curriculum (see pp. 28-30, 2006-2008 edition).
+Be sure to consult the MSU catalog to ensure that courses you take belong to the General Education curriculum.
 You'll be unpleasantly surprised if you assume that all courses are considered part of the curriculum.
+This is the link to the Catalog.